fejes713 / 30-seconds-of-interviews

 Other alternatives include:

 An example can be the following snippet, which after 100ms prints out the result string to the standard output.
 Also, note the catch, which can be used for error handling.
-Promise
+Promises are chainable.

 new Promise((resolve, reject) => {